 If the driver is caught, you may have the opportunity to pursue punitive damages, which are imposed as a form of punishment to deter hit and runs and to compensate victims for the egregious conduct of the fleeing driver.
 Even if the driver did not cause the crash, he or she was negligent for leaving the scene, and so, may be liable for punitive damages.
 As a victim, you have the opportunity to recover damages, regardless of the outcome of the criminal investigation, because the standard for recovery is lower than the standard for conviction.

 A hit and run driver is considered an uninsured motorist in the eyes of your insurance company.
 You may, therefore, have multiple policies under which to pursue your rightful damages, including your personal injury protection (PIP), uninsured/ underinsured motorist policy (UM/UIM), and other coverage you may have purchased.
 These policies can be very confusing, but a Fort Myers uninsured motorist lawyer can help you navigate these complex matters and explain your benefits.

 In addition to negotiating an equitable insurance settlement, our firm will attempt to negotiate with your medical provider to reduce your bills so your actual monetary award can be greater.

 Spivey Law Firm, Personal Injury Attorneys, P.A. has a proven track record of successfully recovering damages for the victims of hit and run crashes.
-Contact us to schedule a free consultation with an experienced Fort Myers car accident lawyer today to learn more about your rights and legal options.
+Contact us to schedule a free consultation.

 More Helpful Information